-Their Chinese cooking is simple but delicious home style recipes.
+Their Chinese cooking is simple but delicious home-style recipes.
 Comfort foods like Congee and simple stir fry with seasonal vegetables.
-I chose Eileen Yin-Fei Lo for my teacher.
+I chose Eileen Yin-Fei Lo as my teacher.
 I read her books and studied and tested every recipe.
 Even her grandmother’s Chinese Kitchen with 100 family recipes and life’s lessons to learn.
 What a rich culture, someday I hope to visit China with my daughter and son-in-law.

 This recipe is adapted from Eileen Yin-Fei Lo and her grandmother.

 5 tablespoon chicken stock